 Jensen believed the garden was an important asset to the surrounding neighborhood.
 He called it a “community garden,” and said that it was created for “those who have no other gardens except their window sills.”

 The garden at Humboldt Park is one of a very few formal Jens Jensen gardens that still exist and is a rare example of an early stage of his design evolution.

-In April 2017, renowned garden designer Piet Oudolf was selected to design the plantings for the revitalization project.
+Renowned garden designer Piet Oudolf was selected to design the plantings for the revitalization project.
 In a community conversation hosted by the Chicago Parks Foundation, Oudolf shared his vision for the garden.
 “We will create a community of plants that work well together and look beautiful throughout the seasons," said Oudolf, adding that the plan will focus on sustainable and durable designs that will not rely on pesticides.

 Piet Oudolf selected to revive Jens Jensen Formal Garden